Gourav094/HungerHub/Readme.md

 - after calculating diff, it actually update the DOM on every render cycle

 To go in detail of react fibre [https://github.com/acdlite/react-fiber-architecture]

+### Shimmer UI
+The UI that show until data fetches from API ==> Used for better user experience

+### Conditional rendoring
+when rendoring is based on only when some condition is true

+### Fetching Data from API
+> one way ->
+ Load -> api -> render

+> second way
+Load -> render -> api -> render

+second way is better because quickly reloading

+### UseEffect
+Another hook which is used to call the function after rendering component.
+(To use second way of fetching data)

+syntax:
+useEffect( () => {} , [] )
+- first one is call back function that called after rendering component
+- second is dependency arrray

+Note: We cant fetch data directly due to **CORS** so use a way to handle it